Suit fabrics play a huge role in determining the suit’s style and appearance.

 Velvet is another soft and luxurious fabric that can be made from both natural and synthetic fibers.
 Even the term velvet itself describes “soft and smooth” nowadays.

-Natural velvet is usually made as a combination of wool, mohair, silk, and cotton.
-Synthetic velvet, on the other hand, is usually a combination of viscose, nylon, rayon, and polyester.
+Natural velvet is usually made of wool, mohair, silk, and cotton.
+On the other hand, synthetic velvet suit fabrics are usually a combination of viscose, nylon, rayon, and polyester.

 - Best choice for autumn

 - Not recommended for everyday use